 Note: the Shine Drive-Thru Tree is located between stops #2 and #3.
-While not an official stop on the Avenue of the Giants auto tour, it is still definitely worth a visit.
+While not an official stop on the tour, it is still definitely worth a visit.
 More about this attraction is available near the end of this article.

 The Burlington Campground is also located right next to the Visitor’s Center and makes a great stopping point if you plan to break the drive over two days.

 In December 1964, torrential rains caused the South Fork of the Eel River to overflow to record heights.
 The flood was so bad that the town of Weott was essentially washed away.
 Stop #4 on the Avenue of the Giants auto tour depicts the high water mark at this location – which is a staggering 33 feet above the ground.
 In the nearby town of Miranda, the flood waters crested even higher at 46 feet.

 According to the California Parks and Recreation web page on the Eel River Floods of 1955 and 1964, “At the time of the 1964 flood, the clearcutting of the slopes above Bull Creek was blamed for causing the massive damage along the Eel south of the two streams’ confluence.
 This triggered a successful push to add Upper Bull Creek to Humboldt National Park.”